 “Yes, sir.”
 I said, wrapping up in the blanket.

 They watched me walk to the street to the Hardee's diner, and I entered.
 Feeling like they were going to make sure I wouldn't leave, I bought a cup of coffee – which I really hated at the time – and a biscuit, then sat down and ate.
-Soon, the cop car drove off and I waited a little bit longer before heading back down the street to Tracy's place.
-I was at their door step at around 7 in the morning, and they came out to join me.
-Tracy's mom stepped outside and said “hello” and I asked her if it was okay if I came in.
-“No.” was her only response.
+The cop car drove off soon after that and I waited a little bit longer before heading back down the street to Tracy's place.
+I was at their doorstep at around 7am and they came out to join me.
+Tracy's mom stepped outside and said “hello” and I asked her if it was okay if I came in; her only response was,

 “Nah!
 I got this!
 I can handle it...just give me the pieces and I've got everything under control.”